 I have very little idea on what the past characters are up to a decade later.
 I’m very up to date with what happened to Ryn and some of the characters, but I don’t really know what happened to Violet, Raven, and Flint.
 There’s some cryptic dialogue that tells me something, but it’s not sure.
 (It’s not exactly safe to assume.)
 I know they survived, and they’re still good friends.
 I don’t know if they retired from the guardian life and pursued another career or something else entirely.

-I may have enjoyed A Faerie's Secret more than the last two books – there's more danger and adventure with Calla as our new heroine.
-I don't really know what will happen in the next book – I'm left with an open ending where I have some questions that I hope to be answered in the sequel.
+I may have enjoyed A Faerie’s Secret more than the last two books – there are more dangers and adventures with Calla as our new heroine.
+I don’t really know what will happen in the next book – I’m left with an open ending where I have some questions that I hope to be answered in the sequel.